joseantonio2001/secure_framework/README.md

 Then execute:
 `bundle install`

-Run the installation generator to set up Devise (with secure defaults) and Pundit:
+Run our installation generator.
+This command will install and configure all security components if it detects they have not yet been configured in your application:
 `rails generate secure_framework:install`

-Apply the database migrations:
+Apply the necessary database migrations (for Devise's User model):
 `rails db:migrate`

 ## Usage